ministryofjustice/makerecalldecisions-design-history/app/posts/2024-03-26-make-part-a.md

 <img src="/part-a/rpsond.png"/>

-There was also a third page added to the journey which also asked a similar question.
+There was also a <a href="https://makerecalldecisions-design-history-main.apps.live.cloud-platform.service.justice.gov.uk/record-trigger/">third question</a> added to the journey which also asked a similar question again.

 ### User feedback
 We tested the flow from questions into a tasklist and then watched people completing each section of the tasklist.